Heslington Lane,

 From the southern section of the York ring road take the A19 exit York (Centre) / Selby and follow direction York (Centre).
 After o.8 mls, at the traffic lights, turn R. into Heslington Lane.
 After 0.7 mls at mini-roundabout turn R. After o.2 mls golf is on your R.

-Fulford Golf Club: Although not as renowned as some of the moorland courses located 20 miles away just north of Leeds, Fulford nonetheless provides a very satisfying golf outing in pleasant rural surroundings.
+Fulford Golf Club: Although not as renowned as some of the Alister MacKenzie-designed moorland courses located 20 miles away to the north of Leeds, Fulford nonetheless provides a very satisfying golf outing in pleasant rural surroundings.
+As for the excellent layout at Fulford, you can thank Charles MacKenzie, Alister's younger brother, for that.

-Laid out over flattish terrain, there are more than a few occasions when the course takes on the character of the Alister MacKenzie designed heathland courses around Leeds.
-In contrast, there are also several holes giving a more wooded parkland feel, especially with a fine array of birch, pine and oak lining some fairways.
+Occupying flattish terrain, there are more than a few occasions when the course takes on the character of a "MacKenzie" designed heathland course.
+In contrast, there are also several holes giving a more wooded parkland feel; a fine array of birch, pine and oak trees line several fairways.

-Visitors welcome on weekdays; no outside visitors on weekends (although exceptionally on Sunday afternoons).
+Visitors welcome on weekdays and Sundays; no outside visitors on Saturdays.

 Must book in advance.
 Handicap required.